 - Basket filled with small items, such as coasters, soaps, pens, notepads, etc.

 - Maps, restaurant menus, and information about the new area accompanied by a personal gift

 - Basket of homemade treats, such as muffins, cookies, or candies

 If you are visiting the home of your future in-laws, you can help alleviate a case of nervousness by arriving with a gift.
 Make sure you know their tastes to prevent the embarrassment of giving something inappropriate.

 After the Dinner, Party, or Overnight Stay

 As soon as possible after you return home, send a handwritten thank you note to the host or hostess.
 You will want to do this, even if you brought a gift.
-The note doesn’t have to be long.
+The note doesn’t have to be long, but it should be heartfelt.
 A simple show of gratitude is all that is necessary.